So, how do you feel about China, specifically Beijing?

 Being at a Buddhist temple means you have a chance to know more about yourself and how to quit worrying and whining.
 The Lama Temple has a unique design with its stunning golden tails and elegantly decorated façade.
 All its buildings were designed to inspire and impress everyone who wants to find peace inside themselves.

-To add more spiritual energy, you will see smoke billowing out from historic incense burners running around worshipers who come here frequently to pray and do their own rituals because nothing in life is worth doing unless letting your soul shine even in the darkest of times.
+To add more spiritual energy, you will see smoke billowing out from historic incense burners running around worshipers who frequently come here to pray and do their rituals.
+Nothing in life is worth doing unless you let your soul shine, even in the darkest times.

-The Lama Temple includes five main halls, and all of them are important for worshipers as you can see the flames coming out everywhere to allow people to pray in a very calm atmosphere.
-With that in mind, you will see that the temple is not just a historic spot you shouldn’t miss; it’s also a place where everyone wants to learn more about diverse cultures and let powerful positive energy sneak into your soul.
+The Lama Temple includes five main halls, all of which are important for worshipers.
+Flames come out everywhere to allow people to pray in a very calm atmosphere.
+With that in mind, the temple is not just a historic spot you shouldn’t miss; it’s also where everyone wants to learn more about diverse cultures and let powerful positive energy sneak into their souls.

 Things to do:

-• Participate in some worshipping rites like burning a joss stick and letting your soul travel to places you have never been before.
+- Participate in worshipping rites, such as burning a joss stick and letting your soul travel to places you have never been.

-• Check the wheels on the edge of the courtyards, which people are interested in touching with their palms to soak up their energy.
+- Check the wheels on the edge of the courtyards.
+People like to touch them with their palms to absorb their energy.

 Things not to do:

-• You don’t have to book your ticket in advance; however, be cautious about coming here as early as possible.
+- You don’t have to book your ticket in advance; however, you should be cautious about arriving as early as possible.

-• Don’t take part in a burning incense ritual if you are sensitive to strong smells or have any respiratory problems.
+- Don’t take part in a burning incense ritual if you are sensitive to strong smells or have respiratory problems.

-Pro tip: Make sure to put on comfy walking shoes as it will be a long walking tour, and you need to feel released while performing some religious ceremonies.
+Pro tip: Wear comfy walking shoes.
+This will be a long walking tour, and you need to feel relaxed while performing some religious ceremonies.

 Don’t Miss Your Opportunity to Taste: Beijing Food